 The respondent described how on the 6th of May 2021, he and the group he was travelling with were sitting in a forest in the mountains close to road one in Croatia.
 They were a group of seven friends ranging from 18 to 24 years old from Pakistan and Afghanistan.
 The had planned to cross the road in the dark and so they decided to wait in the woods until 21:00.
 At around three or four in the afternoon, three men in green uniforms, masks and carrying fire arms (similar to the ones the Croatian military police carry) accompanied by two dogs, approached the group and apprehended them.

 The respondent recalled how the uniformed men told the group: “You will run, I will shoot”.

-Those were the words the respondent recalls from the officers.
-The officers were wearing green uniforms, masks and carried guns with them (supposedly Croatian military police).
-The group of 7 people, including the respondent had to sit on the ground and wait, while the officers called additional authorities.
-After around one hour (4 to 5 pm) one white van approached the group.
-Two police officers in blue uniform got out and told the people to get in the van.
-Inside there was already a group of around 20 people, that had been apprehended before.
-In total they were about 27 people in the van, according to the respondent.
+The entire group, including the respondent, had to sit on the ground and wait while the men in uniform reportedly called additional authorities.
+After what the respondent described as around one hour (4 to 5 pm), a white van arrived at the location of apprehension.
+Two officers in blue uniforms reportedly got out of the van and instructed the group to get in the van.
+Inside there was a group of around 20 people, that had been apprehended earlier.
+In total they were about 27 people in the van, the respondent recalled.